 Here is a short description of some of the popular pre-wedding rituals of a Telegu marriage ceremony.

 Muhurtam means determining the auspicious part of the day for the marriage.
-The period that is considered auspicious starts from 7.00 p.m. and goes on till the next day until about 11 am.
-Telegu Weddings don’t usually take place in the months of Aashad, Bhadrapad and Shunya as these months are considered not auspicious.
+The period that is considered auspicious starts from 7.00 p.m. and goes on until the next day until about 11 am.
+Telegu Weddings don’t usually take place in the months of Aashad, Bhadrapad, and Shunya as these months are considered not auspicious.

 This ceremony involves anointing the bride and the groom with oil and turmeric before bath.
 Following the bath, the couple don new clothes.
 The bride-to-be wears flowers in her hair.
 She also adorns her forehead with a bindi or vermilion dot and wears bangles on her wrists.

 Snathakam ceremony is performed at the bridegroom’s house before the muhurtam.
 It is a sort of thread ceremony that involves making the groom wear a silver thread on his body.

 This is an extremely joyful ceremony.
 Following the tradition, after the recitation of Vedic verses, the groom pretends to leave for Kashi, a pilgrimage center to become an ascetic.
 He carries a walking stick and other essentials to show that he is not interested in becoming a householder anymore.
 He relents and agrees to the marriage only after he is stopped and persuaded by the bride’s brother to fulfill his responsibilities as a householder.

 Following the custom, the bride and groom must take a Mangala Snaanam or an auspicious bath on the day of the wedding.
 The bath is believed to cleanse and purify them and make them ready for the sacred rites that are to follow.